BlackRock Inc. Invests $3.60 Million in BlackRock World ex U.S. Carbon Transition Readiness ETF (NYSEARCA:LCTD)

-BlackRock Inc. purchased a new position in shares of BlackRock World ex U.S. Carbon Transition Readiness ETF (NYSEARCA:LCTD) during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 75,000 shares of the company’s stock, valued at approximately $3,600,000.
-BlackRock Inc. owned approximately 0.60% of BlackRock World ex U.S. Carbon Transition Readiness ETF as of its most recent SEC filing.
+BlackRock Inc. bought a new position in shares of BlackRock World ex U.S. Carbon Transition Readiness ETF (NYSEARCA:LCTD) in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor bought 75,000 shares of the company’s stock, valued at approximately $3,600,000.
+BlackRock Inc. owned 0.60% of BlackRock World ex U.S. Carbon Transition Readiness ETF at the end of the most recent quarter.

 Want to see what other hedge funds are holding LCTD?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for BlackRock World ex U.S. Carbon Transition Readiness ETF (NYSEARCA:LCTD).